The unusual objects No. 2

 An organisation of the Erasmus House & Beguinage with the collaboration of the Service des Monuments et Sites, administration communale d’Anderlecht – Frédéric Leroy

 While the Beguinage remains closed for renovation, Erasmus House is putting an unusual object from the vast historical, archaeological, folk art and religious collections of Anderlecht’s municipal museums on display each month.
-This September, three unusual objects are actually on display, that is, three beautiful illustrated greeting cards for sending best wishes for the Jewish New Year.
-How did they end up in the Erasmus House collections?

 The Jewish New Year is a religious holiday called Rosh Hashanah in Hebrew.
 It commemorates the creation of the world and corresponds to the first day of the month Tishri, when the Jewish calendar year starts.